rhnfzl/reddit-stash/README.md

 # Reddit Stash: Automatically Save Reddit Posts and Comments to Dropbox

-**Reddit Stash** is a Python script designed to help you effortlessly back up your Reddit saved posts and comments to Dropbox or your local machine.
+**Reddit Stash** is a Python script designed to help you effortlessly back up your Reddit **saved/ posted/ upvoted** posts and comments to Dropbox or your local machine.
 Utilizing GitHub Actions, this script runs daily, automating the process of archiving your Reddit data in Dropbox after a simple setup.

 ## Key Features